ceetaylor09/mjml_gulp_browsersync_startup/README.md

+# mjml gulp browsersync startup

 Welcome to my start-up kit for creating MJML emails with Gulp and BrowserSync.
-The purpse is to create a development environment where I can update MJML files and they automatically compile into HTML, while the browser updates just by pressing "Command (or Control) + S".
+The purpse is to create a development environment where I can update MJML files and they automatically compile into HTML, while the browser updates just by pressing "Command (or Control) + s".

 There are MJML browser apps out there, however, I want to create my own set-up just in case.